The Crescendo (music venue)

 The Crescendo was a West Hollywood music venue located at 8572 Sunset Boulevard.
 It opened in 1954, along with the Interlude upstairs, and ran until 1964.
 The club's performers included Ella Fitzgerald, Louis Armstrong, Johnny Mathis, and Duke Ellington, Nat King Cole, Peggy Lee, and comedians Lenny Bruce and Mort Sahl.
 The venue was frequented by celebrities such as Marilyn Monroe, Eddie Fisher, Sammy Davis Jr., Jacques Sernas, and crime boss Mickey Cohen.

 History

 The Crescendo was owned and operated by Gene Norman (né Eugene Abraham Nabatoff; 1922–2015) of GNP Crescendo Records, who had purchased the property in 1954 from singer Billy Eckstine, who had run the venue as the Chanticlair.
 The Chanticlair, Crescendo, and Interlude welcomed integrated audiences.

-Norman sold the Crescendo in 1963 to focus on GNP Crescendo Records, and in 1965 the club became The Trip.
+Norman sold the Crescendo in 1963 to focus on GNP Crescendo Records.
+Carl Greenhouse acquired the club, and on June 4, 1965, it reopened as Crescendo Tiger's Tail.
+On September 22, 1965, it changed its name to The Trip, and by early 1967, it had become The New Crescendo.